thomasraydeniscool/transfig/README.md

 npm i transfig
 ```

-SQL has made database migrations the industry standard when making breaking changes to a databases models.
+SQL has made database migrations the industry standard when making breaking changes to a database model.

 Transfig aims to answer one question...